splaisan/ngs-tools/locus2genes/README.md

 [1] "Adrian Alexa and Jorg Rahnenfuhrer (2010). topGO: topGO: Enrichment analysis for Gene Ontology.
 R package version 2.17.0. "
 ```

-## An example with 'GO'-enrichment against a user defined background
+## An example with 'GO'-enrichment against a user-defined background (universe)

 Computing enrichment against the full genome (default) can lead to underestimating interesting categories.
-Users may prefer to enrich a locus as compared to a larger region encompassing it (the full chromosome!).
+Users may prefer to enrich a locus as compared to a larger region encompassing it (eg: the full chromosome!).
 This can be achieved by providing a custom background list of entrezIDs.
-This list can be built externally or obtained from an independent **locus2genes.R** query.
+This list can be built externally or obtained from an independent **locus2genes.R** run.

-In our next example, we generate the full list of genes on chromosomes 3 and 5 as background set and use this list to look for enrichment in the 2 loci from the former example (the length of chr3 and chr5 can be obtained from the web or estimated).
+In our next example, we generate the full list of genes on chromosomes 3 and 5 as background set and use this list to look for enrichment in the 2 loci from the former example (rem: the length of chr3 and chr5 can be obtained from the web or estimated).

 ### Preparing the background set from two full chromosomes